-Natural stone is heavy.
-If your base is solid you need not expect to have problems.
-Concrete is an ideal base to work with and you should ensure it has a damp proof membrane underneath.
-If the concrete is fairly new, make sure it is fully cured and completely dry.
+Natural stone & porcelain floor tiles are heavy.
+If your sub-base is solid you need not expect to have problems.
+Concrete/Screed is an ideal base to work with and you should ensure it has a damp proof membrane underneath.
+If the concrete/screed is fairly new, make sure it is fully cured and completely dry.

 If your floor is suspended on joists and boarded, or if your floorboards are worn unevenly or otherwise weakened, you may have to fix plywood panels to support the additional load.
 A high quality WBP plywood board at least 15mm in thickness, screwed down at 200mm intervals, will usually be suitable.
-Flexing wooden floors can often be rectified by adding more struts between the floor joists, strengthening the joists, or screwing down the floorboards, but it may be advisable to get advice from a professional builder if you are concerned about the structure. (see our article)
+Flexing wooden floors can often be rectified by adding more struts between the floor joists, strengthening the joists, or screwing down the floorboards, but it is advisable to get advice from a professional builder if you are concerned about the structure.

 A Smooth Base

 It is very important to have a smooth base.
-Minor irregularities of up to 3mm are absorbed within the fixing adhesive or mortar bed, depending on the product being laid; anything greater than that will either need drastic sanding down (timber surface) or rectification using a self-levelling compound (solid base).
+Minor irregularities of between 3mm to 20mm are absorbed within the fixing adhesive or mortar bed, depending on the product being laid; anything greater than the above will need rectification.
+You may need to consider using a self levelling compound (solid base).

 PLANNING and ORDERING